JustinMi/JustinMi.github.io/_drafts/2017-05-21-working-with-ros.md

 - You have Python 2.7 installed, and know how to code in it
 - You are using OS X

-# Step 1: Installation and Set Up
+# Step 1: Download and Set Up
 First, we need Homebrew to download and install most of our dependencies.
 If you don't already have Homebrew, go [here](https://brew.sh/) to set it up.

 Then, we will install cmake: